 The Early Childhood Education master's degree program provides educational professionals with the theory and practice to become leaders in the field of Early Childhood Education.
 Learn different curricula, issues, trends, teaching methods, research and leadership roles.

-Courses in this program will be offered using a combination of distance delivery methods, including interactive video conferencing and online via eLearning, a dynamic platform that will enhance your learning experience and sense of community with fellow classmates.
+Courses in this program will be offered through a combination of distance delivery methods, including interactive video conferencing and online via eLearning, a dynamic platform that will enhance your learning experience and sense of community with fellow classmates.
 Courses meeting in the fall and spring semesters are taught in eight-week modules on Monday evenings.
 While most students encounter very few technical difficulties with our online courses, our team of support specialists is available to assist you as needed.

 Tentative course scheduleClick on a course title to view the course description (if available).